Guzmania is a plant often grown indoors in cooler climates that is simply beautiful.

 Smart tip about guzmania

-A fabulous indoor plant, guzmania is native to tropical forests and is rendered vulnerable by the dry air in our homes.
+A fabulous indoor plant, guzmania is native to tropical forests.
+The dry air in our homes makes it vulnerable.

 Spraying the plant regularly and placing the pot atop a bed of wet gravel will help re-create the plant’s natural habitat.